GameSupporter/DiscordCounterMod/README.md

      Cherry MX Speed

 - Footsteps sound (Not if you're stomping)
 - Your headset or speaker sound (Not if extremely loud or any super low pitch sound)
 - People talking in background sound
-- Moving mic sound
+- Moving mic sound *NEW*